pyOpenSci/python-package-guide/package-structure-code/python-package-distribution-files-sdist-wheel.md

 similar content.
 ```

-### What is a SDist file?
+### What is a source distribution (SDist)?

-SDist, short for **S**ource **D**istribution file is a packaged file in `.tar.gz`
+**S**ource **D**istributions, referred to as SDist, is a set of files saves as
-format (often called a "tarball") that has all of the files needed to build your
+a `.tar.gz` archive (often called a "tarball").
+The SDist has all of the files
+needed to build your
 package.
-In the SDist format, your package's files are not included in a built
-format.
-Thus, anyone using this file, will have to build the files first before
-they can be installed.
+As the name implies, a SDIST contains the source code; it has not been
+built or compiled in any way.
+Thus, when a user installs your source
+distribution using pip, pip needs to run a build step first.

 <!-- TODO: will work on cleaning up this after adding MANIFEST and then
 add a section on the MANIFEST file for packaging and link to